JdeRobot/DetectionMetrics/README.md

   doi = {10.3390/s22124575},
 }
 ```
+# How to Contribute
+To make your first contribution, follow this [tutorial](https://github.com/JdeRobot/base/wiki/How-To-Contribute).

 # Acknowledgements
 Utils for LiDAR segmentation, such as sampling or recentering, are based on [Open3D-ML](https://github.com/isl-org/Open3D-ML).